 I prepare the owners that there are many potential causes for the fluid, and in some cases the fluid can accumulate spontaneously without any identifiable cause.

 I tell the owners that in dogs, pericardial effusion is most often a manifestation of cancer, while in cats it is most often a manifestation of heart failure.
 In a large breed dog, there is a very good chance that this is a malignant type of cancer called hemangiosarcoma, which carries a very poor prognosis.
-Hemangiosarcoma tumors can be located on the heart, and can suddenly begin to bleed, causing an accumulation of blood within the pericardial sac.
+Hemangiosarcoma tumors can be located on the heart and can suddenly begin to bleed, causing an accumulation of blood within the pericardial sac.
 In these cases, alleviating the pressure and tamponade can be only temporary, because a hemangiosarcoma can bleed again in 10 minutes, 2 hours or 2 days, putting us right back at square one.
 Sometimes they even start bleeding again the moment the pressure squishing the heart is alleviated, because that pressure may have been stopping ongoing bleeding from the tumor.

 Regardless, at this point in time, there are still a lot of cards face-down.
 The procedure is not without risk, and a significant financial and emotional investment is required for further testing and ongoing care, after the patient has been stabilized.
 In all cases, the fluid can recur in the future, and owners should be aware of this.

 I inform the owners that the procedure is not without risk.
 Some patients can decompensate during the procedure, and complications such as cardiac arrhythmia, ongoing hemorrhage, and death can occur during the procedure or afterwards.